-Participants will be picked up in Fairbanks on Sunday September 2 around noon and transported to the Lodge at Black Rapids approximately 3 hours away.
-It is recommended you plan to arrive and stay in Fairbanks on Saturday to account for possible travel delays.
+Participants will be picked up in Fairbanks after their arrival and transported to the Lodge at Black Rapids approximately 3 hours away.
+It is recommended you plan to arrive and stay in Fairbanks the night before to account for possible travel delays.
 If you have alternate travel plans, please mention this at the time of booking.
-Over Sunday afternoon and evening we will cover introductions and orientation, as well as discuss and practice techniques for shooting the aurora borealis so you will be ready if and when a majestic aurora display arises.
-You will be served dinner at the lodge and if the forecast is promising we will chase the lights later that night.
-On Monday through Thursday, the hiking itinerary will remain flexible to accommodate group dynamics, weather, staying up late for the aurora borealis, and rest.
+On the first day of the workshop I will orient you to the local terrain as well as discuss and practice techniques for shooting the northern lights so you will be ready if and when a majestic aurora display arises during the rest of the workshop.
+You will be served dinner at the lodge and if the forecast is promising we will photograph the lights later that night.
+During the rest of the workshop, the itinerary will remain flexible to accommodate for group dynamics, weather, staying up late for the aurora, and for informal landscape photography discussions & image review sessions at the Lodge.
 The goal is to capture the best landscape, adventure, and aurora images we can given the conditions Alaska throws at us while also having an enjoyable experience recreating in the wilderness.
-Participants will return to Fairbanks on Friday morning in time for any afternoon-scheduled flights.
-Hiking destinations will emphasize the following:
+Participants will return to Fairbanks on the last day of the workshop in time for any afternoon-scheduled flights.
+The workshop will emphasize the following:

 The leaves start changing color in the Alaska Range in late August and typically peak during the first or second week of September.
 The mountain scenery near Black Rapids rises to another level of gorgeous during this short window, and most of the mosquitoes have disappeared.
 Temperatures can be cooler than midsummer but still quite enjoyable for hiking.
 Catch Mt.
 Hayes and Mt.
 Moffit reflecting in Donnelly Lake at sunrise, Rainbow Ridge in full rainbow stage, and the rolling tundra coated in hues of red, orange, and yellow.
-(Image: Looking down from high up Rainbow Ridge, south of Black Rapids.
-P.S. - We won't climb anything this steep...probably.)
+(Image: The Alaska Range reflecting in Donnelly Lake, north of Black Rapids.)

 Aurora Borealis (Read my Aurora Photography Guide for preparation!)

 Nights are dark enough in Interior Alaska by September to permit viewing and photographing the aurora borealis.
 Instead of staying up all night every night like you would on an aurora-specific photography tour, we will look for the best windows to photograph the lights so we get enough sleep to balance daytime activities.
 Our focus will be on achieving artistic captures of the aurora with the Alaska Range as our backdrop.
-Aurora sightings cannot be guaranteed, but the odds of seeing the aurora over a 5-night period from our high latitude are generally good.
-Photographing the aurora in relatively mild September temperatures is also a much more pleasant experience than enduring the extreme cold of winter months.
-(Image: Aurora over Granite Mountain north of Black Rapids)
+Aurora sightings cannot be guaranteed, but the odds of seeing the aurora over a 4-5 night period from our high latitude are generally good.
+Photographing the aurora in relatively mild September temperatures is also a much more pleasant experience than enduring the extreme cold of winter months, and it is easier to reach many scenic vantage points.
+(Image: Aurora over Devils Thumb, south of Black Rapids.)

 Go on an alpine adventure as we hike up one or more of the many ridges near Black Rapids.
 We'll gain sweeping views of the Delta River valley and the towering mountains across the river, as well as encounter stunning rock formations, cliffs, pristine mountain creeks, alpine flora, and a lot more.
 While photographing wildlife is not a primary focus of this tour, we may very well bump into Dall sheep, moose, caribou, or even a b-e-a-r, and we're certain to see signs of these wildlife as well as smaller creatures like arctic ground squirrels, marmots, eagles, and more.
 At lower elevations we'll seek out scenic waterfalls, lakes, creeks, and perhaps a few berry patches while we experience the many hidden gems the Black Rapids area has to offer.
 (Image: Hiking above Bear Creek, north of Black Rapids)

 *Note about wildlife photography: Caribou and moose are generally present in large numbers on Army-owned land near Black Rapids, but this land is frequently closed due to training in the fall.
-The closure schedule is usually not available until a few weeks in advance so no guarantees can be made that the land will be open, but if it is we will probably work in a wildlife photography session, perhaps on the way to or from Fairbanks.
+The closure schedule is usually not available until a few weeks in advance so no guarantees can be made that the land will be open, but if it is we will probably work in a wildlife photography session.
 Participants who are highly interested in seeing and photographing wildlife may want to consider visiting Denali National Park before or after the workshop—be sure to book your park shuttle well in advance.

 Workshop Details & Booking